Value Updates To Maximize Rental Income

 Financial Discipline and the Path to Expansion

-The financial discipline exercised during the initial home purchase set a solid foundation for what would become a fruitful investment journey.
-By securing a low monthly payment of $600, the property was able to generate a significant positive cash flow right from the first lease, which was set at $1200 per month.
+She set a solid foundation for this fruitful investment journey before the home was purchased.
+After years of saving, she put 20% down and ended up with a payment that was barely over $600 a month.
+The first lease we ever had was for $1200 a month and generated significant positive cash flow right from the first lease.
 This positive cash flow was the catalyst that allowed for further growth and expansion in the real estate portfolio.

 Growth Through Reinvestment